adrianlua03/ENG1003_w1_Group10/README.md

 ### c.
 Discussion

-The results (GIF) above shows 5 different scenarios of the running code, all of which have different positions for the start and goal points, obstacles, and fuel-consuming area.
+The results (GIFs) above shows 5 different scenarios of the running code, all of which have different positions for the start and goal points, obstacles, and fuel-consuming area.

+The results of this task plays an important role in further understanding path planning for aircrafts.
+The randomness of these obstacles may represent the random weather patterns that may be experienced during flight.
+This is why flight paths are not always exactly the same for each flight from one destination to another.
+Although the paths may be similar, random weather patterns may allow them to differ, requiring the aircraft to follow other paths to optimize the costs during a flight.

+Unlike in real-life scenarios, weather patterns in different times may not as significantly differ as compared to comparing two adjacent code runs.
+The idea of differing environments, however, is important to take into account when planning a flight.

 ## → Comparing Algorithms
 ### a.
 Methodology